PierrunoYT/llama-image-captioner/README.md

 python ImageCaption.py
 ```

 This will launch the Gradio interface.
-You can then upload an image, and the app will generate a detailed description of it.
+Follow these steps:

+1. Upload an image using the provided interface.
+2. Choose the caption length: "Short" for a brief description or "Long" for a detailed analysis.
+3. Click the submit button to generate the image caption.
+4. The app will display the generated description based on your chosen length.

 ## How It Works